Cohon University Center Policies

 Organizations hosting events in the Cohon Center are not permitted to tape decorations to any surface in the building.
 Organizations may request sign stands from the Information Desk for decorations and may hang banners and decorations using string where appropriate.

-The center maintains two display cases available to organizations for advertising.
-These may be reserved for a maximum of two weeks through our online scheduling system (login required).
+The Cohon University Center maintains two display cases available to organizations for advertising.
+These may be reserved for a maximum of two weeks through our 25Live online scheduling system (login required).
 Display cases are 57" x 45".

 - Banner must advertise a university-related event.